 |Session||Date||Designated websites for publishing resolutions||Resolutions of the Meeting|

-During the Reporting Period, the Company held 5 general meetings (including shareholders' class meeting), with all resolutions approved.
+During the Reporting Period, the Company held 2 general meetings, with all resolutions approved.
 For details, please refer to the relevant announcements published by the Company on the websites of the Stock Exchange and the Company.

 The convening, holding, voting and other relevant procedures of the general meetings of the Company were in compliance with the laws and regulations, the Articles of Association of the Company, the Rules of Procedures of the Shareholders' General Meeting and other relevant requirements to ensure that all shareholders, especially minority shareholders, enjoy equal status and fully exercise their rights.

-(1) Changes in shareholding and remuneration of Directors, Supervisors and senior management during the Reporting Period
+(1) Changes in shareholding and remuneration of current and resigned Directors, Supervisors and senior management during the Reporting Period